SkylerHope/Debian-Discord-Updater/README.md

 # Debian Discord Updater

+> IMPORTANT: I am no longer working on this script due to the recent Discord announcement of requiring facial recognition or ID verification to access certain parts or features just to collect our data.
+I don't stand by their decision, but feel free to fork the repo.

 A bash script to help you update Discord easily on your Debian distro if you installed it through the .deb file.
 This script creates a command that you can use on your terminal to check for a new discord update and install it right away.